chuckstack/chuckstack.github.io/src-ls/postgres-conventions.md

 - We will use both read (streaming/physical) replicas and logical replicas to support non-transactional loads.
   - Read replicas are good for supporting read-only queries
   - Logical replicas are good for transforming data to support external systems (BI, AI, ...) and calculating statistical data.

+## To Be Resolved

+- how do document.
+Do not like the following becaues of the separation between `private` and `api`.
+The concern is that extra work is needed to keep everything in sync.
+It would be better to use the same convention as changelog (`table_name` + `column_name`) to keep the defintions.
+  - Tables should have comments that describe the purpose of the table.
+Because AI is so proficient at understanding SQL DDL, we can define both how the table operates and why it exists in the same location.
+Because SQL is self describing, we can query table comments to obtain help documentation with no extra effort.
+  - Both table and column comments can contain carriage returns; therefore, you can add human readable markdown and structured json, yaml, and toml data in your comments.
+Note: there is no convention in this bullet yet...
+  - Consider using the column's description/comment to hold column_label and column_description
+    - comment on column wf_process.name is '{"column_label": "Name", "column_description": "Name describing the record"}';
+    - select pg_catalog.col_description(c.oid, col.ordinal_position::int)::json->>'column_label' ...
+    - see sql/readme.md for more details <!-- TODO: old reference - needs to be changed -->
+- lazy locking (locking convention)